 - The roll of honour with detailed information about those who served, and died, in World War is available on the Roll of Honour site for Huntingdonshire.

 - Dudington (xiii cent.),

 - The parish of Diddington was part of the St. Neots Union (for Poor Law administration).

-- Births and Deaths registered in the St Neots Union Workhouse (1913 - 1952) are available as fiche set D11, from the Huntingdonshire FHS.
+- Births and Deaths registered in the St Neots Union Workhouse (1913 - 1952) are available as fiche set D11, from the Cambridgeshire and Huntingdonshire FHS.